briankibe450/Web-scrapping-with-python/README.md

 **Step 2: Install Necessary Libraries**
 You'll need some Python libraries for web scraping.
 Commonly used libraries include:
 - `requests`: For making HTTP requests to websites.
-- `Beautiful Soup`: For parsing HTML and XML documents.
+- `Beautiful Soup`: For parsing HTML and XML documen
 - `Selenium` (optional): For web scraping with dynamic content or JavaScript-rendered pages.
 - `Scrapy` (optional): A more advanced web scraping framework.